jacksonrayhamilton/snowman/README.md

 whether you are responsible enough to design a stateful API, or disciplined enough to never reassign internal values.

-Let it snow let it snow let it snow...
+Let it snow, let it snow, let it snow...

 ## Usage